silvadanilo/ecto_command/README.md

 ## Why Ecto?

 "Ecto is also commonly used to map data from any source into Elixir structs, whether they are backed by a database or not."
-Based on this definition of the [Ecto](https://github.com/elixir-ecto/ecto) library **EctoCommand** utilizes the "embedded_schema" functionality to map input data into an elixir data structure to be used as a "command".
+Based on this definition of the [Ecto](https://github.com/elixir-ecto/ecto) library, **EctoCommand** utilizes the "embedded_schema" functionality to map input data into an Elixir data structure to be used as a "command".
-**This means that EctoCommand is not tied to your persistence layer.**
+This means that **EctoCommand is not tied to your persistence layer**.

 As a result, you can easily convert data received from any source into a valid command struct, which can be executed easily.
 Additionally, you can also add functionality through middlewares to the execution pipeline.

-Here is an example:
+Here is an example of a command definition:

 ```elixir
 defmodule SampleCommand do